UbiquityDotNET/CSemVer.GitBuild/docfx/build-tasks/UnderstandingCIBuilds.md

 maximum)

 ### Ordered Version
 Ordered versions are a concept unique to Constrained Semantic versions.
 The constraints applied to a SemVer allow creation of an integral value for all versions, except CI builds.
 Ignoring CI builds for the moment, the ordered number is computed from the values of the various parts of a version as they are constrained by the CSemVer spec.
 The math involved is not important for this discussion.
 Just that each Constrained Version is representable as a distinct integral value (63 bits actually).
 A CSemVer-CI build has two elements the base build and the additional 'BuildIndex' and 'BuildName' components.
 This means the string, File version and ordered version numbers are confusingly different for a CI build.
 The ordered version number does NOT account for CI in any way.
 It is ONLY able to convert to/from a CSemVer.
 Thus, a CSemVer-CI has an ambiguous conversion.
-Should it convert the Patch+1 form in a string or the base build number?.
+Should it convert the Patch+1 form in a string or the base build number?

 ### File Version Quad and UINT64
 A file Version quad is a data structure that is blittable as an unsigned 64 bit value.